 So we started with the local, the omnipresent beer of Brno - second largest Czech city - 'Starobrno'.
 Maybe the locals love this beer, but I've found it a little bit too bitter, and 'filling', how the Americans are calling the thing.

-'pivo' (beer), we got a ...
+Funny things was when we first stoped for a beer in CR, we asked for a 'pivo' (beer), we got a ...
 Stella Artois (also the Americans are very fond of the Belgian beer)

 Then we hit a very local pub where they had a local brand called 'Ferdinand' (24 Czech korunas ≈ 1 euro) very tasty in the way that is a honey beer, maybe the first option for a girl, along with the dark version of Velkopopovicky Kozel (which is maybe one of the few Czech dark beers that has less alcohol - just 3,8% - than its blonde edition ).
 But the locals are appreciating the light-coloured ('svetle') version of Kozel, which I've found it to be plain water, we can say is very light and clear - the American refreshement type.